HL7/phd/input/pagecontent/ProfileConsumers.md

 The coincident timestamp follows the [Phd Coincident Timestamp Observation Profile](StructureDefinition-PhdCoincidentTimeStampObservation.html).

-All readers should check whether or not there is a time fault.
-Otherwise the information provided by this Observation is mostly for auditing.
+ The information provided by this Observation is mostly for auditing, but readers could check whether or not there is a time fault.

 ### The PHD Device Resource
 The PHD Device resource follows the [Phd Device Profile](StructureDefinition-PhdDevice.html).